matloff/TidyverseSkeptic/README.md

 In other words, **even after one lesson, the base-R learner would be way ahead of her Tidy counterparts.**

-### Case Study: Dalgaard book
+## Case study: Dalgaard book

 A researcher tweeted in December 2019 that an introductory statistics book by Peter Dalgaard is "now obsolete," because it uses base-R rather than Tidy.
 Think of what an update to Tidy would involve, how much extra complexity it would impose on the students.
-Here is an example from the
+Here is an early lesson from the
 book:

 ``` r